KastnerRG/vitis_docker/README.md

 make install
 ```

-- You can export this volume with docker installation to provide it to be imported in other systems:
+- You can export this volume with installed files to be imported elsewhere:

 ```bash
 make export